 - Please send a CV or short document outlining work experience, qualifications, volunteering and/or pursuits that evidence your suitability for this role with DIRECTOR OF PROGRAMMES NYC in the subject line to firstname.lastname@example.org.

-- Please confirm your possible full time start date (outside of the training dates if they aren’t the same) in your covering email and dates you may be available for interview – which we will be conducting for the first round by Skype – were you to be successful.
+- Please confirm your possible full time start date in your covering email and dates you may be available for interview – which we will be conducting for the first round by Skype – were you to be successful.

 This is an exciting time to join Fearless Futures!
 We are looking for someone amazing to help us develop and grow our corporate programmes across the USA.